 Error: Duplicate, Google chose different canonical than user

-This error means Google found duplicate content on multiple URLs and has chosen a different URL than the one listed here as “canonical” or master and therefore will deliver that other URL as a search result.
+This error means Google found duplicate content on multiple URLs and has chosen a DIFFERENT URL than the one you told it to use as the “canonical” or master.
 Sadly, they don’t tell you what that other URL is.

 Error: Duplicate without user-selected canonical

-This error means Google found duplicate content on multiple URLs and the user did not specify which URL is canonical (or master).
-Therefore, Google chose a canonical URL for you.
+This error means Google found duplicate content on multiple URLs and you did not specify which URL is canonical.
+Therefore, Google chose one for you.

 Error: Excluded by ‘noindex’ tag

-These are pages that you marked as “no-index.”
-These include most WooCommerce pages like checkout, thank you, and cart as well as any special landing pages you told Google not to index.
-I also set post types like “shipping class” and “formats” to no-index.
-These are not errors, but you should check to make sure you didn’t accidentally mark a page as no-index.
+These are pages that YOU marked as “noindex.”
+These include most WooCommerce pages like checkout, thank you, and cart, as well as any special landing pages you told Google not to index.
+I also set post types like “shipping class” and “formats” to noindex.

 Error: Not found (404)